-MACAP will in turn inform us of your action.
+• MACAP will in turn inform us of your action.

-WHIRLPOOL® Automatic Washer Warranty
+ROPER® Automatic Washer Warranty

-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool SM service company.
-LIMITED FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts for any part of gearcase assembly if defective in materials or workmanship.
-The gearcase assembly is shown in the "Assistance or Service" section of this book.
-FSP replacement parts for any top and lid rust.
-LIMITED TEN-YEAR WARRANTY From Date of Purchase FSP replacement of outer tub should it crack, or fail to contain water, due to defective materials or workmanship.
+LENGTH OF WARRANTY WHAT WE WILL PAY FOR FULL ONE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Roper service company.
+LIMITED 2ND-5TH YEAR WARRANTY (from date of purchase) Replacement parts for any part of the gearcase assembly if defective in materials or workmanship.

-WHIRLPOOL WILL NOT PAY FOR
+WHAT WE WILL NOT PAY FOR

 - A. Service calls to: - 1.
 Correct the installation of your washer. - 2.
 Instruct you how to use your washer. - 3.
 Replace house fuses or correct house wiring or plumbing. - B. Repairs when your washer is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your washer is designed to be repaired in the home. - D. Damage to your washer caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during the limited warranties. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Your washer is designed to be repaired in the home. - D. Damage to your washer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during the limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
+This Roper appliance is warranted by Whirlpool Corporation.
+Under no circumstances shall it be liable under this warranty for incidental or consequential damages and all implied warranties are limited to the same time period stated in the express warranties for Roper Brand Appliances.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.

 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Outside the United States, a different warranty may apply.
-For details, please contact your authorized Whirlpool distributor or military exchange.
+For details, please contact your authorized Roper distributor or military exchange.

 If you need service, first see the "Assistance or Service" section of this book.
-After checking "Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+After checking "Assistance or Service," additional help can be found by calling our toll-free telephone number, 1-800-44-ROPER (1-800-447-6737), from anywhere in the U.S.A.